Nuba peoples: Culture

 The Nuba people are primarily farmers, as well as herders who keep cattle, chickens, and other domestic animals.
 They often maintain three different farms: a garden near their homes where vegetables needing constant attention, such as onions, peppers and beans, are grown; fields further up the hills where quick growing crops such as red millet can be cultivated without irrigation; and farms farther away, where white millet and other crops are planted.

-A distinctive characteristic of the Nubas is their passion for athletic competition, particularly traditional wrestling.
-The strongest young men of a community compete with athletes from other villages for the chance to promote their personal and their village’s pride and strength.
+A distinctive characteristic of the Nuba people is their passion for athletic competition, particularly traditional wrestling.
+The strongest young men of a community compete with athletes from other villages for the chance to promote their personal and their village's pride and strength.
 In some villages, older men participate in club- or spear-fighting contests.
-The Nubas’ passion for physical excellence is also displayed through the young men’s vanity—they often spend hours painting their bodies with complex patterns and decorations.
+The Nubas’ passion for physical excellence is also displayed through the young men's vanity—they often spend hours painting their bodies with complex patterns and decorations.
 This vanity reflects the basic Nuba belief in the power and importance of strength and beauty.

 Religions

 The primary religion of many Nuba people is Islam, with some Christians, and traditional shamanistic beliefs also prevailing.
-Men wear a sarong and occasionally a skull cap.
-Young men remain naked, while children wear only a string of beads.
+Muslim Men wear a sarong and occasionally a skull cap.
 Older women and young women wear beads and wrap a sarong over their legs and sometimes a cloak tie on the shoulder.
 Both sexes practice scarification and circumcision for boys and female genital mutilation for girls.
-Men shave their heads, older men wear beards, women and girls braid their hair in strands and string it with beads.
+Some men shave their heads, older Muslim men wear skull caps and grow beards, women and girls braid their hair in strands and string it with beads.

 The majority of the Nuba living in the east, west and northern parts of the mountains are Muslims, while those living to the south are either Christians or practice traditional animistic religions.
 In those areas of the Nuba mountains where Islam has not deeply penetrated, ritual specialists and priests hold as much control as the clan elders, for it is they who are responsible for rain control, keeping the peace, and rituals to ensure successful crops.
 Many are guardians of the shrines where items are kept to insure positive outcomes of the rituals (such as rain stones for the rain magic), and some also undergo what they recognize as spiritual possession.